Kikkiu17/SNSE/README.md

   voltage_variable
 );
 ```
 As you can see, adding every feature in its own line in the FEATURES_TEMPLATE is useful so that we can easily distinguish the variables in this function.
-If `voltage_variable` is 230, this new feature will be displayed in the Android app as following:
+If `voltage_variable` is 230, this new feature will be displayed in the app as following:
 - Voltage: 230 V

 Now you can add any supported feature.
 All the features and their usage are documented in the `settings.h` file.
 For other examples, you can check some of my other projects based on SNSE: [AutoIrrigator](https://github.com/Kikkiu17/AutoIrrigator), [AutoLight](https://github.com/Kikkiu17/AutoLight), [ESPIOT](https://github.com/Kikkiu17/espiot).
 The example provided in this repository has a sensor feature and a switch feature.